open-contracting/kingfisher-summarize/docs/adding-and-updating-views.rst

   * Run :code:`refresh-views`, which will throw an error if you've made a typo.
   * Preview the docs in your postgres client by looking at the schema to check the new comment appears.

-3. Update the CSV files of the docs by running :code:`ocdskingfisher-views-cli docs-table-ref {collection}`
+3. Update the CSV files of the docs by running :code:`python ocdskingfisher-views-cli docs-table-ref {collection_name}`
   * If there is additional documentation about the fields in certain views, eg. notes for yourself or colleagues, this is a good time to update that as well.

 .. _deploy: